Erectile Dysfunction (ED)

 INNOVATIVE SHOCKWAVE THERAPY

-Low-intensity extracorporeal shockwave therapy (LI-ESWT) represents an innovative and proven method for treating erectile dysfunction, as measured¹⁴ by International Index of Erectile Function (IIEF) and Erection Hardness Score (EHS).
+Low-intensity extracorporeal shockwave therapy (Li-ESWT) represents an innovative and proven method for treating erectile dysfunction, as measured¹⁴ by International Index of Erectile Function (IIEF) and Erection Hardness Score (EHS).
 This therapy leads to a significant improvement in erectile function, enabling patients to regain sexual spontaneity, which in turn restores their overall quality of life.
 The effectiveness of shockwave therapy is based on addressing the primary cause of erectile dysfunction: reduced blood flow to the penile tissue.

 SIMPLE